LucasMorettoRodrigues/calculator/README.md

 # Calculator

-This project is from The Odin Project.
-It consists of a calculator created with HTML, CSS and JS.
+Calculator created with HTML, CSS and JS.